Best EDC Knife Under $50

 You may be wondering why you would go for this old fashioned knife over modern knives.
 But the reasons are many, but the simplest one is that Opinel works perfectly.

 This blade is also light and easy to carry around; it is sharp and quite affordable.
 It is a highly functional knife and is reliable.
-The proof of this is that this syle of knife has been around since the late 1800s.
+The proof of this is that this style of knife has been around since the late 1800s.

 Opinel-No8The knife can cut through cardboard, paper, paracord, cardboard, and even a steak.